DISIC/politique-de-contribution-open-source/introduction.en.md

  * developed on behalf of the administration.

 This contribution policy aims at * new * developments.
-For the opening of existing source codes, additional actions will be needed, such as defining the perimeter, reviewing quality and security, and ensuring compliance specifically on intellectual property.
+For the opening of existing source codes, additional actions will be needed, such as defining the scope, reviewing quality and security, and ensuring compliance specifically on intellectual property.

 Public hospital and local governments are outside the scope of this contribution policy.